Offshore Trusts for Texas Residents

 A Cook Islands trust protects the assets that Texas exemptions do not cover.
 The $1 million in non-exempt liquid wealth that sits exposed under Texas law moves to a jurisdiction where no U.S. judgment creditor can reach it.
 The trust holds the brokerage accounts, the cash, the business interests outside protected LLCs, and the investment portfolio that homestead and retirement exemptions leave untouched.

-The offshore trust also preserves liquidity.
+An offshore trust also preserves liquidity.
 Unlike the homestead conversion strategy, assets held in an offshore trust remain invested and accessible to the settlor through trustee distributions during normal times.
 When a creditor threat emerges, the trustee restricts access and the assets become unreachable.
 The settlor does not have to choose between protection and continued use of capital.

-Cook Islands trusts cost $20,000 to $25,000 to establish and $5,000 to $10,000 per year to maintain.
-For Texas residents whose non-exempt liquid assets exceed $500,000, the cost fills the specific weakness that Texas law creates: strong protection for home equity and retirement, no protection for everything else.
+For Texas residents whose non-exempt liquid assets exceed $500,000—or whose total assets exceed $1 million—the structure fills the specific weakness that Texas law creates: strong protection for home equity and retirement, no protection for everything else.